We measure over 80 years of success.

 Church & Tower's leadership realized that to serve the national telecommunications giants that would emerge from the industry's deregulation, the company needed to grow.
 The Mas family saw South Florida-based Burnup & Sims as a major player in many markets, but also as a company struggling to define its culture and vision for the future.
 Under Jorge Mas' guidance, the two companies became one.
 On March 11, 1994, publicly traded Burnup & Sims acquired Church & Tower.
 Jorge Mas became the company's president and his father became the chairman, and the name was changed to MasTec.

 By folding our partners under the MasTec name and hiring personnel with specialized expertise, MasTec broadened its capabilities and geographic reach to be a part of some of the largest and most complex infrastructure construction across the country.
-Our extensive experience has given us a deep and comprehensive understanding of the markets we serve – renewable energy, electric power, gas and oil, water and sewer, communications, and installation-fulfillment services.
+Our extensive experience has given us a deep and comprehensive understanding of the markets we serve – renewable energy, electric power, oil and gas, water and sewer, communications, and installation-fulfillment services.